 - Are you being mindful of different groups who may want to apply?

 Not so long ago, I heard a story of someone who had questioned why their organisation wasn’t employing more people with a certain protected characteristic.
 The response?
 “They don’t apply.”
 Ouch!
-In that case, clearly they were advertising for the roles in the wrong place.
+In that case, clearly there were advertising for the roles in the wrong place.

 Inclusive design of the job application process is also key.
-What really matters is how easy you make it for applicants, and your tone of voice as you guide them on their way.
+What really matters is how easy you make it for applicants and your tone of voice as you guide them on their way.
 In your recruitment system, are the messages you give about completing the application forms friendly and inclusive, or overly formal and punitive?
 Your tone really matters.
 Don’t forget the basics, either.
 Your commitment to equal opportunities, for example, is something that really matters to your applicants.
 Does your equality and diversity policy stand out the way it should?

 Time to send out the invitation to interview.
-Always make sure you ask if the candidate needs any reasonable adjustments at interview, and remember to make them.
-This is not just good practice: there are instances of tribunals when applicants have won their case based on the inadequacy of the arrangements made.
+Always make sure you ask if the candidate needs any reasonable adjustments at interview and remember to make them.
+This is not just good practice; there are instances of tribunals when applicants have won their case based on the inadequacy of the arrangements made.